-A small space becomes a happy place for our firstborn baby girl.
+A small modern nursery becomes a happy place for our firstborn baby girl.

 My husband and I had so much fun putting our daughter’s nursery together.
 We wanted it to be fresh, modern, and feminine, yet not over-the-top girly.
 I’ve had many sources of inspiration, but it took finding the peach/orange fabric in the bargain bin at Jo-Ann’s and the vintage Vera Neumann scarf on Etsy for the room concept to finally begin taking shape.